The information in this article applies to:

 - Follow the steps above to send one or more views to this layout sheet and add text and other information as needed.

 Layout files in Home Designer Pro are limited to a single page.
-Multi-page layouts are, however, a feature in our Chief Architect Premier
+Multi-page layouts are, however, are a feature in our Chief Architect Premier

 software.
 For information about upgrading, please see the Upgrades and Rebates